Exhibiting Your Treasures: The "Presentation" Part 1

 - Whole, recently roasted, (perhaps The Cinema Cafe) coffee beans

-- Fresh whole milk, preferably organic or bio-dynamic and non homogenized
+- Fresh whole milk, preferably organic or bio-dynamic

 - Carbon block filtered or (preferably glass) bottled spring water